 String based transformations¶

-When the user enters a line of code, it is first processed as a string.
+When the user enters code, it is first processed as a string.
 By the end of this stage, it must be valid Python syntax.

 These transformers may raise